 Good Dog, Moose

 NY-P is a Planetree Hospital, one of 500 health care facilities around the world recognized for its exemplary patient-centered practices.
 Annually, the Planetree organization recognizes individuals at these hospitals through its Spirit of Planetree Awards.
-Moose was among the 2013 Animal Therapy Award honorees and you can read about it here.
+Moose was among the 2013 Animal Therapy Award honorees.

 His good deeds were also noted by The Container Store who chose him as one of ten, out of more than 600 entries, in their holiday It’s Better to Give contest.
 His story is included here.